micrometreuk/micrometreuk.github.io/README.md

 ```

-4. After makeing the changes ie updating posts etc, run only the command bellow.
+4 After makeing the changes ie updating posts etc, run only the command bellow.

-Don't dit add or git commit for now.
+Don't add or git commit for now.
 We will need to push to the Github Pages master.